Raideeen/dotfiles/README.md

 Coming soon..! (as I figure out how to do it properly with chezmoi 😂)

+## Things to add

+- [ ] Add a proper installation guide
+- [ ] Add a proper way to install packages declaratively post installation with an `run_onchange_` prefix script
+- [ ] Make sure the scripts are idempotent and can be run multiple times without breaking anything

 ## Thanks to

 - [Chezmoi](https://www.chezmoi.io/) for making it possible to maintain my dotfiles configuration in a proper way.